-Archaeological Specialist (MA in Professional Practice, Work-Based Pathway)
+Archaeological Specialist (MA in Professional Practice, Blended pathway)

 This programme has been developed for graduates working in a wide range of specialism in archaeology, including finds and environmental analysis, project management, and geophysical survey.
 The programme has been mapped to the Knowledge Skills and Behaviours required for these roles to complement the day-to-day work in the field.